pydantic/pydantic-ai/docs/models.md

 ## Gemini

+!!! warning "For prototyping only"
+    Google themselves refer to this API as the "hobby" API, I've received 503 responses from it a number of times.
+    The API is easy to use and useful for prototyping and simple demos, but I would not rely on it in production.

+    If you want to run Gemini models in production, you should use the [VertexAI API](#gemini-via-vertexai) described below.

 ### Install

 To use [`GeminiModel`][pydantic_ai.models.gemini.GeminiModel] models, you just need to install [`pydantic-ai`](install.md) or [`pydantic-ai-slim`](install.md#slim-install), no extra dependencies are required.